samizdatco/skia-canvas/README.md

 In the browser, Path2D objects offer very little in the way of introspection—they are mostly-opaque recorders of drawing commands that can be ‘played back’ later on.
 Skia Canvas offers some additional transparency by allowing you to measure the total amount of space the lines will occupy (though you’ll need to account for the current `lineWidth` if you plan to draw the path with `stroke()`).

-The `.bounds` property returns an object defining the minimal rectangle containing the path:
+The `.bounds` property contains an object defining the minimal rectangle containing the path:
 ```
 {top, left, bottom, right, width, height}
 ```